SugarWong97/Godot4_StopMotion3D/README.md

 ## Playing, pausing and stopping animations
 Once model files are loaded and stored as animation IDs.
-Now to play animation you can call one of the tree methods: play, reverse, random; as follows:
+Now to play animation you can call one of the three methods: play, reverse, random; as follows:
 1. **play**(_int_ AnimationID, _bool_ loop)

  This triggers animation 0 (which is stand) to play all loaded models within .../stand/* .vox